-Angel Investors are affluent individuals who provide capital for a business start-up, usually in exchange for convertible debt or ownership equity.
+Angel Investors are affluent individuals who provide capital for business start ups.
+Usually, it comes in exchange for convertible debt or ownership equity.

-If you are considering an Angel Investor for your next business idea, here is a list of players who are interested in African start-ups:
+Perhaps you are considering an Angel Investor for your next business idea.
+Here are a list of players who are interested in African start-ups:

-This early-stage venture fund and seed accelerator, founded by Dave McClure and Christine Tsai in Mountain View, California in February, 2010, seeks to back talented entrepreneurs in creating successful companies.
+This early-stage venture fund and seed accelerator was founded by Dave McClure and Christine Tsai in Mountain View, California.
+It was founded in February 2010.
+Consequently, it seeks to back talented entrepreneurs in creating successful companies.

-Adlevo Capital , a Mauritius-based private equity fund manager, has a local presence in Lagos.
+Adlevo Capital is a Mauritius-based private equity fund manager.
+Even more, it has a local presence in Lagos.